methodphoto/themincricketclub/2022/frensham.md

 game: Frensham v The Min
 location: Hollowdene Recreation Ground
 date: 19/06/2022
 report: Fresham won the toss and inserted The Min who made 217 all out in 33.5 overs.
-Frensham replied with
+Frensham replied with 219 for 5 wkts in 33.5 overs
-result: Frensham won by 7 wkts
+result: Frensham won by 5 wkts
 parent: 2022 Fixtures
 ---